Chase Freedom Student Review 2022: A Great Starter Card for College Students

 Earn a $50 Welcome Bonus

-The Chase Freedom Student credit card comes with a $50 welcome bonus.
-Cardholders will need to make their first purchase within the first three months of account membership to earn the bonus.
+The Chase Freedom Student credit card comes with a $50 welcome bonus that’s easy to earn.
+All cardholders have to do is make a purchase within the first three months of account membership.

 Fees and Interest